 While you may still be able to find deals during Chicago’s peak season (between June and August), be prepared for crowds and generally higher accommodation prices.

 A better option is to visit during the off season (between November and March).
 The weather might not be favorable as it gets quite chilly in the windy city, but you will be rewarded with lower prices and fewer tourists!
 Chicago can also be quite beautiful during the holiday season.
-For more reasons to visit, please check out my post: 10 Reasons To Visit Chicago In The Winter.

 3. Visit during the shoulder season